obertm/OneADayLocal/docs/Euler034_explained.md

 3) Scan and test
 - For each n, sum `fact[digit]`; if the sum equals n, include it in the answer.

+## Edge Cases

+- Single-digit numbers: Exclude 0..9; they trivially equal their digit factorial sum but are not counted per problem.
+- Upper bound tightness: Ensure chosen upper bound ≥ largest solution; verify by test or derivation; using 7·9! is safe.
+- Leading zeros: Not applicable; natural number decomposition doesn't produce them.
+- Performance: Linear scan up to 2.5M is fine; for larger factorial-based puzzles, integrate pruning or memoization of digit patterns.
+- Overflow: Factorials up to 9! fit in int; sum for 7-digit bound fits in int.
+For extended variants, use long.
+- Digit extraction: Using division/mod repeatedly sufficient; alternative is string digits (slower).

 ## Reusable template (for digit-function fixed points)